Sri Lanka Podujana Peramuna: Economic crisis

 The Rajapaksa administration introduced massive tax cuts in late 2019, which lead to a drop in government revenue that was soon compounded with the onset of the COVID-19 pandemic, which saw the island nation losing its lucrative US$3 billion tourism industry that put 200,000 out of work in 2020 and most of 2021.
 Although the export sector picked up by 2021 and tourism started picking up, it appeared that Sri Lanka was facing its most severe economic crisis since its independence in 1948 due to the loss of revenue from tax cuts, rampant money printing and unsustainable borrowings.
 By end of 2021, Sri Lanka was facing a debt crisis with a possibility of sovereign default.
 According to a poll conducted by Verité Research in March 2022, the government's approval rating had fallen to just 10% as a result of the crisis.

-Following severe shortages of fuel, the state owned Ceylon Electricity Board was forced to implement 10–13 hour power cuts across the island in late March.
-The SLPP government was beginning to grow increasingly unpopular.
+Following severe shortages of fuel, the state-owned Ceylon Electricity Board was forced to implement 10–13 hour power cuts across the island in late March.
+The SLPP government began to grow increasingly unpopular.
 This triggered the 2022 Sri Lankan protests, which demanded the resignation of Gotabaya Rajapaksa and other key officials from the Rajapaksa family.
 On 3 April, several ministers in the second Gotabaya Rajapaksa cabinet submitted their resignations.
 This included three ministers from the Rajapaksa family: Chamal Rajapaksa, Basil Rajapaksa, and Namal Rajapaksa.
 The president was to announce the new cabinet the following day.
 On 18 April, Rajapaksa appointed 17 new cabinet members, selected among his party members.
 This move was seen as a sign of Rajapaksa's lack of willingness to listen and adhere to the protesters' demands.

-On 9 May, Rajapaksa tendered his resignation as prime minister to the president.
+On 9 May, Mahinda Rajapaksa tendered his resignation as prime minister to the president.
 Rajapaksa was heavily criticised by netizens and the public for resigning after instigating violence against peaceful protests.
 Ranil Wickremesinghe was sworn in as the new prime minister on 12 May.
 Eventually, protests peaked on 9 July, after large numbers of protesters gathered at Chatham Street, near the President's House, Colombo, demanding his immediate resignation.
 Protesters also broke into the Presidential Secretariat and Temple Trees, the prime minister's official residence, and gathered around the private residence at 115 Fifth Lane of Wickremesinghe.
-The speaker of the Parliament of Sri Lanka issued a statement that night that Rajapaksa would resign from office on 13 July.
+Speaker of the parliament Mahinda Yapa Abeywardena issued a statement that night that Rajapaksa would resign from office on 13 July.
 Political parties including the country's opposition agreed to form an all-party interim government after the president's resignation.
 Wickremesinghe also announced that he would be willing to resign as prime minister, saying that he would do so once a new government was formed.